 Elvis Presley was among the most famous people of the 20th century, if not the entirety of human existence.
-The recording artist who had hit songs like "Dangerous Minds" and "Jailhouse Rock" spent much of the 1950s, 1960s, and 1970s as a cultural touchstone.
+The recording artist who had hit songs like "Suspicious Minds" and "Jailhouse Rock" spent much of the 1950s, 1960s, and 1970s as a cultural touchstone.

 His celebrity was such that when Presley became the face of a campaign to inoculate the youth of America against polio, people took it seriously.